Marcus Welby, MD: Nostalgic Professionalism |

 We fail to be convinced that all members of a medical team will fully know the details of the patient’s history and clinical course without experiencing a complete doctor-patient encounter.
 Through a careful history and physical examination, the doctor-patient relationship is established(3)and further enhanced by daily follow-up.
 Anything short of this rigor will erode the quality of that relationship, and negatively impact patient ownership and the physician’s individual sense of professional responsibility.As subspecialist consultants in the current era of multiple hand offs of patient care, we routinely experience the downsides of interacting with clinicians who know the patient less well because they have only dealt with a limited segment of the patient’s inpatient course.

-In our view, the patient will always come first.
-It is a duty that lies at the core of humanism, which opposes any compromise of professionalism.
+It is a duty that lies at the core of humanism, which opposes any compromise of

 References:

-2. Hafferty FW, Levinson D. Moving beyond nostalgia and motives: towards a complexity science view of medical professionalism.
+1. Arora VM, Farnan JM, Humphrey HJ.
+Professionalism in the era of duty hours: time for a shift change?JAMA.
+2012;308(21):2195-62.
+Hafferty FW, Levinson D. Moving beyond nostalgia and motives: towards a complexity science view of medical professionalism.
 PerspectBiol Med.
 2008;51(4):599-615

 3. Verghese A, Brady E, Kapur CC, Horwitz RI.
 The bedside evaluation: ritual and reason.
-Ann Intern Med2011;155(8):550-3
+Ann Intern Med.
+2011;155(8):550-3